Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the name of strain pairs. ex.
                             NC_007795:NEW_NC_007795.
 The reference strain is
-                            NC_007795 and the target strain is NEW_NC_007795. the assigned names is the strain name in the fasta file, not the filenames of fasta files.
-For multiple strains, please use comma to separate the strains.
+                            NC_007795 and the target strain is NEW_NC_007795. the assigned names are the strain names in the fasta file (start with ">"), not the filename of fasta file.
+If multiple strains need to be assigned, please use comma to separate the strains.
       --element ELEMENT, -e ELEMENT
-                            It will be assigned to the prefix of all output file.
+                            --element will become the prefix of all output file.
       --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
                             The transfer type for running RATT.
 (For the details, please refer to the manual of RATT.)
 Default is